NBU & Headwaters at the Comal

 In 2012 New Braunfels Utilities convened a group of community stakeholders to engage in providing a direction for the then unused buildings and spaces surrounding the working water plant, called the Comal Springs Conservation Center.
 These efforts resulted in the vision to restore the property to a world class environmental education center highlighting the cultural and environmental significance of the Comal Springs, the largest springs system west of the Mississippi.

 2014 saw the completion of the Comal Springs Conservation Center Master Plan.
-The plan formalized the Community Vision for the property and created was adopted by the New Braunfels Utilities for implementation.
+The plan formalized the Community Vision for the property and created was adopted by New Braunfels Utilities for implementation.

 Ground-breaking ceremony held for Phase I site development which included removal of five acres of asphalt and replacement with hundreds of native trees, plants, and grasses, scenic walking trails and interpretive signage; significant riparian zone restoration on the Comal River; daylighting the headsprings of the Comal River; and remodeling an old warehouse building into a beautiful learning pavilion.
 Site build out activities resulted in a dramatic 94% reduction in localized pollution entering the Comal River system.